How can you make your ecommerce site stand out from the rest of the digital pack? Simple. Give it personality.

-Add a little personality to your online shop and your customers will feel a greater sense of intimacy and a greater connection to your brand.
+Add a little personality to your online shop and your customers will feel a greater sense of intimacy and a greater connection to your brand and hopefully become brand advocates.
 Now, instead of passing you by, they might stop in and say ‘Hi’.
 Oh, and of course, they might buy something too!

 The Internet is a powerful and democratizing technology.
 With free shopping cart software, affordable web hosting, and the ability to market to large audiences through Google and Facebook, it seems like anyone can start a successful ecommerce business.
 However, with increasingly tight competition, it’s no longer enough to have a responsive website with a perfect landing page and a seamless checkout procedure — as if that wasn’t enough on its own.
 To really stand out from the crowd, you’ve also got to display a sense of personality on your site to build intimacy with your customers.